 Discover the east or west side of Montréal.
 These tours include abundant information about the history, architecture and secrets of Old Montréal.
-During the East side tour you will visit attractions like Cours Le Royer, St-Paul Street, Place Jacques-Cartier, City Hall, Champ de mars, Bonsecours Street and its chapel and the Bonsecours Market.
+During the East side tour, you will visit attractions like Cours Le Royer, St-Paul Street, Place Jacques-Cartier, City Hall, Champ de Mars, Bonsecours Street and its chapel and the Bonsecours Market.
 During the West side tour attractions such as Place D`Armes, St-Jacques Street and its bank, McGill street, Place d`Youville and Place Royale.
-Both tours include a visit inside the famous Notre-Dame Basilica.

 Duration: 1.5 hours

-A narrated coach tour to the historic city, discovering the historical treasures and wonderful ‘joie de vivre’ atmosphere of Quebec City during this full day excursion.
+A narrated coach tour to the historic city, discovering the historical treasures and wonderful ‘joie de vivre’ atmosphere of Québec City during this full-day excursion.
 Your expert guide will take you through the only walled city in North America.
-Embark on a short cruise to the Montmorency Falls, 30m higher than the world famous Niagara Falls, situated on the outskirts of the city and a 90 minute cruise from Quebec City.
+Embark on a short cruise to the Montmorency Falls, 30m higher than the world-famous Niagara Falls, situated on the outskirts of the city.

 Duration: 12 hours

 15 minutes from downtown Montréal, you can experience exciting river rafting.
-You will be given a choice of whether you prefer a more leisurely paced raft ride on the tranquil part of the river with some rapids or for the more adventurous a more thrilling ride.
+You will be given a choice of whether you prefer a more leisurely paced raft ride on the tranquil part of the St Lawrence River with some rapids or for the more adventurous a more thrilling ride.

 Duration: 2.15 hours

 Departures: Daily between May 6 - Sep 13